Published on 26th July 2025

 What is Freedom of Speech?

-Freedom of Speech and Expression is a constitutional protection which gives freedom to people to present their idea, views and opinions publicly without fear of being censored by The Government.
-There are five more freedom given under Article 19 of The Indian Constitution; however, these Freedoms are not Absolute.
-“Patanjali Shastri” in “AK Gopalan’s case”[1] Observed that “man as a rational being desires to do many things, but in a civil society his desires have to be controlled, regulated and reconciled”.
+Freedom of speech and expression is a constitutional protection that allows people to present their ideas, views, and opinions publicly without fear of government censorship.
+Article 19 of the Indian Constitution guarantees six freedoms; however, these freedoms are not absolute.
+Justice Patanjali Sastri in A.K.
+Gopalan v.
+State of Madras[1] observed that “man as a rational being desires to do many things, but in a civil society his desires have to be controlled, regulated and reconciled.”

-Importance of Free Speech.
+Importance of Free Speech

 Origin of Freedom of Speech

-Limitation on Freedom of Speech.
+Limitations on Freedom of Speech

 1. Sovereignty and integrity of India

-2. Security of state
+2. Security of the state

 3. Friendly relations with foreign states